H1d3r/BloodHoundOperator/OperatorCheat.md

 ```

-See `Help New-BHOpenGraphType` for more info
+See `Help New-BHOGType` for more info

 </br>